everycure-org/matrix/docs/src/data_science/model_selection.md

 ## Hyperparameter Tuning and Model Selection

 Cross-validation plays a crucial role in hyperparameter tuning.
 Techniques like Grid Search CV or Random Search CV use cross-validation to evaluate different hyperparameter combinations and select the best performing model.
-We have have implemented our own version of a Bayesian hyperparameter optimisation algorithm.
+We have implemented our own version of a Bayesian hyperparameter optimisation algorithm.

 ## Leveraging Scikit-learn's Model Selection Library